SysKitTeam/docs-point/releases/data-center/syskit-point-2025-2/point-2025-2-82-release-note.md

 * **Improvements made to Provisioning.**
   * Fixed an issue where Outlook & E-mail Settings properties were not correctly applied when Provisioning a workspace.
   * Fixed an issue where Provisioning requests failed with the following error: `Error happened while resolving teamAsyncOperation`.

-* **Added the option to export audit reports** without including the details section.
-  * This option is available on all Audit reports by clicking the arrow next to Export > Export without details.

 * **Added a new column** to the Power Automate Inventory report, which can be selected from the column chooser: **Premium License**.